HauntedAttics/Xanadu/README.md

-This is a personal blog.
+This is a personal website.

+xanadux.netlify.app